 The University of Minnesota (UM) released the results of a study of farm income in Minnesota for 2018.
 The numbers UM analyzed includes “data from 2,209 participants in farm business management programs, as well as 101 members of the Southwest Minnesota Farm Business Management Association” and are reported on a per farm basis rather than the aggregate basis used by USDA to measure net farm income.

 UM reported that “median net income was $26,055, down 8% from the previous year.”
 But more distressing than that is the fact that “farmers in the lowest 20% reported losing nearly $72,000.”
 By sector, median crop farm income was $30,650, median pork producer income was $27,739, median dairy farm income was $14,697, and median beef producer income was $6,000.

 According to UM: “across all farms, 34% lost money on their farming operations in 2018, and 40% lost net worth after family living expenses and taxes.
-Fifty-three % lost working capital.
+Some 53% lost working capital.
 The working capital picture would have been worse … but many farms were forced to restructure debt, moving short-term debt down the balance sheet and securing it with land and other collateral.”

 The Minneapolis Federal Reserve reported that between July 2017 and June 2018, 84 farm operations had filed for bankruptcy protection.
 This is twice the level of the year ending June 2014.
 The largest number of bankruptcies were filed by dairy farms in Wisconsin.
 The Ninth Fed ominously suggested that the current trajectory of increasing numbers of farm bankruptcy proceedings “has not yet seen a peak.”
 In addition, non-current ag loans in Montana, North Dakota, and South Dakota are approaching 5%.